IHATECAMOUFLAGE/Youtube/README.md

 If you want to modify **and** redistribute this project publicly, you **must** obtain permission from the owner.

-# Allowed people able to modify/redistribute:
+# Allowed people able to modify & redistribute:
 - DISCORD ID: **divinelordkaio**
 - DISCORD SERVER'S SITE DEVELOPERS: **https://discord.gg/ryhPyrX8gt**